 Alliance ChieftainSuffers from the typical combat-ship limitations, with limited number of internals.
 Best jump range of the three alliance medium ships, typically around 50, at the expense of an optional internal slot compared to the other two.

 Alliance CrusaderSuffers from the typical combat-ship limitations, with limited number of internals and lackluster jump range.
-Of the three alliance medium ships, the Crusader is the only one capable of carrying a fighter hangar.
+Of the three Alliance medium variants, the Crusader is the only one capable of carrying a fighter hangar.
+In addition, it is the smallest ship that has four cockpit seats.

 AnacondaBest possible jump range and good internals, this is a very good explorer.
 The caveat is that it's not very maneuverable, and has some of the most restricted visibility in the game.
 Jump ranges in the low to mid 70s are typical.